flux-framework/flux-core/doc/man3/flux_log.rst

 ============

-:func:`flux_log` normally returns 0 on success, or -1 if there was a problem building or sending the log message, with errno set.
+:func:`flux_log` normally returns 0 on success, or -1 if there was a problem building or sending the log message, with :var:`errno` set.

 ERRORS